 Gifts from the Dream Foundation and Gifted Wishes made the trip possible

 The gift from the Dream Foundation covered airfare, accommodations and a pair of three-day passes to Disneyland.
 What was still needed was money for food, travel costs and incidentals like a scooter to get around the park, because Jason was wheelchair bound.
-Staff put their heads together and contact Gifted Wishes, formerly the NW Hospice Foundation, which donated $500 in Visa gift cards to help make up the difference.
+Staff put their heads together and contact Gifted Wishes, formerly the Pacific NW Hospice Foundation, which donated $500 in Visa gift cards to help make up the difference.

-With the departure date looming, Jason began battling nausea and vomiting, and it was touch-and-go if the airline would let him fly in that condition.
+With the departure date looming, Jason began battling nausea and vomiting, and it was touch-and-go whether the airline would let him fly in that condition.
 “We had all done so much to get to this point that if Jason was still eager to go, we weren’t going to let much get in the way,” says Nancy Jean.
-Armed with anti-nausea medication and positive attitudes, the two boarded the flight heading to “the happiest place on earth.”
+Armed with anti-nausea medication and positive attitudes, the two boarded the flight heading to “the happiest place on Earth.”

 “The first day I met Jason we talked about wanting to go to Disneyland,” says Olivia.
 “We were just blown away by that gift and generosity.
 Seeing Jason so happy was definitely my favorite part of the trip.”